 A stereo jack is provided on the laptop for connecting headphones or an external amplifier and speakers.
 When a plug is inserted into this jack, the internal speakers are automatically disconnected and their amplifier is powered down.
 The state of this jack may be determined by software.

-The headphone is driven by the internal amplifier of the AC'97 codec, capable of providing 30mw continuously into a 32 ohm impedance.
+The headphone is driven by the internal amplifier of the HD Audio codec, capable of providing 30mW continuously into a 32 impedance.

 2.7.4 External Microphone Input